Gabriele-Mangione/Titanic-II/README.md

 # TITANIC II
-TITANIC II is a project for an RC boat model with paired controller made by me!
+TITANIC II is a project for an RC boat model with paired controller made by me! :grin:

 ## Working principle